 - Fewer side effects

-- Less receptor adaptation (giving high doses for extended periods can decrease the efficacy of this peptide, leading to needing even higher doses to get the intended therapeutic response)
+- Less receptor adaptation (giving high doses for extended periods can decrease the efficacy of this peptide, leading to needing even higher doses to get the intended therapeutic response.)

 Common Misconceptions About Microdosing with Ozempic

-How to Get Start Microdosing with Ozempic
+How to Get Started Microdosing with Ozempic